MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 An app manifest describes your app's configuration, including its capabilities, required resources, and other significant attributes with the name `manifest.json` in the app package.

-You can create an app through one of the following platforms:
+You can create an app and configure the app manifest through one of the following platforms:

-* Teams Toolkit - A set of tools and extensions in Microsoft Visual Studio Code and Visual Studio to create, debug, and deploy an app.
+* **Teams Toolkit**: A set of tools and extensions in Microsoft Visual Studio Code and Visual Studio to create, debug, and deploy an app.
 When creating an app, the app manifest generates from a template file based on the selected capabilities.
 You can then customize and validate the manifest file and zip the app package in [Visual Studio Code](../../toolkit/TeamsFx-preview-and-customize-app-manifest.md) or [Visual Studio](../../toolkit/toolkit-v4/TeamsFx-preview-and-customize-app-manifest-vs.md) based on your requirements.

-* Teams Developer Portal - A web-based platform that helps you create your app, configure your app manifest, and generate an app package.
+* **Teams Developer Portal**: A web-based platform that helps you create your app, configure your app manifest, and generate an app package.
 To create an app through Teams Developer Portal, see [steps to create and register an app](teams-developer-portal.md).

 You can add bot, tab, message extensions, and other capabilities to your app by updating the app manifest with the required app capability.
 For more information, see [build app with app capabilities](../../get-started/get-started-overview.md).